 Hot mix is not driveway sealant or crack sealant.
 These are merely surface treatments for repairing or renewing worn asphalt driveways.
 Some asphalt patching materials are similar to hot mix but are not heated prior to application and cure differently from hot mix.
 While homeowners can repair or reseal an asphalt driveway, installing new asphalt paving is not a do-it-yourself job.

 There are several factors that make asphalt a desirable option for a new driveway.

 - Flexible: Asphalt is more flexible than concrete and thus is less prone to cracking.

-- Faster Setting: Asphalt sets faster than concrete because it hardens by cooling rather than drying.
+- Faster-setting: Asphalt sets faster than concrete because it hardens by cooling rather than curing.

-- Uneven Edges: Unless you install concrete edging to hold in the hot-mix, you will have edges that are less than perfect.
+- Uneven edges: Unless you install concrete edging to hold in the hot mix, the edges of an asphalt driveway tend to be less than perfect.

 - Plants: While not a common occurrence, some plants can force up through asphalt.
 Bamboo is one such plant.

 An asphalt driveway is only as good as its base.
 Asphalt installed on an unstable base can develop problems quickly.
 There are three main options for base installation:

 - Install paving over existing driveway: If your existing driveway is in good condition and is not severely cracked or crumbling, hot mix asphalt can be laid right on top of your driveway.
 One consideration is height: Make sure that fences, garage floors, and other structures will not be affected by the higher level of the new surface.

 - Remove old driveway, pave on soil: The existing driveway is completely removed (or you may not even have an existing driveway) and 4 to 6 inches of hot mix paving is laid directly on the soil.